-first things, first! let's clear that overloaded closet of yours! this is a straight to the point guide and everything is a suggestion. take what you want from it and make this process work for you and your lifestyle. we're happy to help you along the way and answer any questions that come up.
+first things, first: time to clear that overloaded closet of yours! this is a straight to the point guide and everything is a suggestion. take what you want from it and make this process work for you and your lifestyle. we're happy to help you along the way and answer any questions that come up.

 step one : let it go

 the first step is mentally letting go of your wardrobe as a whole and each piece within it. this may seem simple at first, but you might have to come back to this throughout the process and remember that your clothes are just material things. you can, you will, and you probably already have been living without many of these pieces.

 a couple of pointers for this step...

 let go of sentimental value. now, there may be a few exceptions here like your wedding dress, for example. but do you really need to keep your rehearsal dinner dress or that fun romper you wore once on your honeymoon? probably not. these things got you through some special memories, no doubt, but remember that it's the memories that are valuable, not the clothing you wore to create them.

 begin journaling this process here. jot down a quick statement about why you’re clearing your closet and some wardrobe goals for you to refer back to when you're in question about certain items. this will help you hold yourself accountable.

 step two : sort it out

 without thinking too hard about it, pull ten pieces you love wearing. these should be things you gravitate towards on a daily basis and are worn repetitively and often. (if you already have a fairly slim wardrobe, pull just five.)

 this small group of items, regardless of what styles they are, is very important. these are your current core staples and it's time you recognize why you like them so much.